Oran-123/Olympian-Quiz/README.md

 1. [Official Olympic Website](https://olympics.com/en/ "Official Olympic Website")

-    * The color scheme of the site will follow a similar style to the Olympic website
     * The logo of the site will be used as the favicon for this site
     * The logo of this site will be used as inspiration for this site